 The black A-wing peeled off from it's missile run on the platform

-after losing two more dual fired Mag Pulse missiles; one pair was
+after loosing two more dual fired Mag Pulse missiles; one pair was

-aimed at the CORT on the second hanger pad.
-Vidster locked sensors
+aimed at the Corellian Transport on the second hanger pad.

 "Green One, this is Rogue Five, you're all clear.
 Cyclone, mission